AnnalenaF/DHBW_CAS_Latex_Template/README.md

-# LaTeX-Template for Project- and Bachelorthesis at DHBW Mannheim
+# LaTeX-Template for Thesis at DHBW CAS

 ## General Notes
 * __This template is just a sample!__ Please adapt it to the requirements of your scientific advisor (i.e. adapt citation style, page margins etc.)